Twitchkidd/master-blaster/README.md

 Rename primary branches of code repositories!

+# URGENT

+PLEASE DON'T USE THIS YET I MESSED IT ALL UP FOR JUST A MOMENT PLEASE HANG IN UNTIL THIS AFTERNOON EASTERN TIME THANK YOU!

 ### v1.1!!!

 Hello!
 Anyone coming in to contribute, I'm going to be working in the v1.1 project in the projects tab and on the 'dev' branch!